-Important differentiating factors for a neck mass (see also Table 3: Approach to the Patient With Nasal and Pharyngeal Symptoms: Some Causes of Neck Mass) include acuity, pain and tenderness, and consistency and mobility.
+Important differentiating factors for a neck mass (see Table: Some Causes of Neck Mass) include acuity, pain and tenderness, and consistency and mobility.

 A new mass (ie, developing over only a few days), particularly after symptoms of a URI or pharyngitis, suggests benign reactive lymphadenopathy.
 An acute tender mass suggests lymphadenitis or an infected dermoid cyst.

 A chronic mass in younger patients suggests a cyst.
 A non-midline mass in older patients, particularly those with risk factors, should be considered cancer until proven otherwise; a midline mass is likely of thyroid origin (benign or malignant).

 Pain, tenderness, or both in the mass suggest inflammation (particularly infectious), whereas a painless mass suggests a cyst or tumor.
 A hard, fixed, nontender mass suggests cancer, whereas rubbery consistency and mobility suggest otherwise.

 Generalized adenopathy and splenomegaly suggest infectious mononucleosis or a lymphoreticular cancer.
 Generalized adenopathy alone may suggest HIV infection, particularly in those with risk factors.

 Red and white mucosal patches (erythroplakia and leukoplakia) in the oropharynx may be malignant lesions responsible for the neck mass.

 Difficulty swallowing may be noted with thyroid enlargement or cancer originating in various sites in the neck.
 Difficulty speaking suggests a cancer involving the larynx or recurrent laryngeal nerve.